Dictionary of Revolutionary Marxism

 KROPOTKIN, Peter [Pyotr Alexeyevich] (1842-1921)

-Russian anarchist.
+Russian prince and anarchist.
 Though opposed to Marxism, his writings on ethics and related topics have considerable interest, especially Mutual Aid as a Factor of Evolution (1902) and Ethics (1922).
 Though weak in class perspective and revolutionary political theory, he showed considerable insight into questions of the evolution of cooperation and the social nature of ethics.

 KRUPSKAYA, Nadezhda (Nadezhda Konstantinovna “Nadya” Krupskaya) (1869-1939)